JackGraus/Readsoft-oneline-SAP-connector/README.md

 ABAP connector:

-To convert and transfer SAP vendor DEBMAS IDOC into XML required by Readsoft online.
+To convert and transfer SAP vendor DEBMAS IDOC's into XML by XSLT transformation required by Readsoft online connector.

-To read a Readsoft online Invoice XML and convert into SAP logistics invoice IDOC including PDF image.
+To read a Readsoft online conenctor Invoice XML and convert by XSLT transformation into SAP logistics invoice IDOC including PDF image.